Staten Island to the Oakwood Section

 This is a detached-home buyer's town.
 Not a luxury-tower town, not a starter-condo town.
 The person who thrives here usually checks a few of these:

-• The Staten Islander trading up.
-You're in a semi-attached home elsewhere on the Island and want a free-standing house, a driveway, and a block that feels settled—without paying Todt Hill numbers.
+• The family trading up.
+You're outgrowing a semi-attached or attached home and want a free-standing house, a driveway, and a block that feels settled.

 • The water person.
 You want a morning walk on a real beach and a marina ten minutes away, but you still want a normal residential street, not a boardwalk scene.